kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 }
 ```

 Self-created classes can be also injected in test-step libraries.
-It could be greate if the username and the password didn't need to be given directly in the example below.
+It could be greate if the username and the password didn't need to be given directly in the example above.
 There would be a tool-class through which these datas can be available, so if these datas or the methods of queries  will be changed in the future, the changing of the tool-class will be enough.
 Let's make a tool-class:

 ```java
 public class UserData {